Fabio430/Progetto_PDGT/CONTRIBUTING.md

 ## API secret key
-the secret key set here, "fabio", is not very safe Instead you should generate a long and random secret key using something like import secrets
+the secret key set here, "fabio", is not very safe Instead you should generate a long and random secret key using something like: import secrets

 def generate_secret_key(length):